No-Churn Apple Ice Cream

 What You’ll Need

-• Cream cheese – light or regular, at room temperature
+• Cream cheese.
+Light or regular, at room temperature.
+Do not use fat free.

-• Sweetened condensed milk – regular or fat free
+• Sweetened condensed milk.
+In this case, either regular or fat free will work fine.

 Tips for Success

-• Make sure you make the caramel apple mixture in advance so it has time to cool in the fridge.
+• Leave chill time.
+Make sure you make the caramel apple mixture in advance so it has time to cool in the fridge.
+If it is warm, it’ll cause the ice cream base to deflate.

-• Just like with making Homemade Whipped Cream, you want your cream and bowl to be very cold, especially since you won’t be using sugar to stabilize it.
+• Keep cool.
+Just like when making Homemade Whipped Cream, you want your cream and bowl to be very cold, especially since you won’t be using sugar to stabilize it.
 I always use a metal bowl that I’ve put in the freezer along with the whisk attachment or beaters for my hand mixer.

-• It’s very important to make sure your cream cheese is at room temperature so that it becomes nice and smooth when you blend it with the sweetened condensed milk.
+• Ensure smooth blending.
+It’s also very important to make sure your cream cheese is at room temperature so that it becomes nice and smooth when you blend it with the sweetened condensed milk.

 Prep: 10 minutes